 NOTE: This requirement is only applicable for departments transporting media containing more than the last four digits of the credit card number.

 As required by law, all counterfeit currency must be confiscated and segregated immediately by the cash handler.

-If a counterfeit bill is discovered after it is accepted for payment, it must be segregated by the cash handler.
+If counterfeit currency is discovered after it is accepted for payment, it must be segregated by the cash handler.
 A Counterfeit Note Report must be filed with the Secret Service within one business day.
 A complete description of the counterfeit bill presenter must be made by the cash handler immediately following the payment in accordance with Secret Service procedures.